-This course participates in a system designed to enable academic success, student persistence, and graduation.
-When an instructor observes student behaviors or concerns that may impede academic success, the instructor may raise an alert flag using the Navigate/EAB system that a) notifies the student of the concern, b) requests a personal contact to discuss the issue, and c) in most cases, also refers the student to the academic advisor.
-If you receive an email notification of an early alert from your Navigate app, it is your responsibility to contact the instructor as soon as possible to discuss the issue.
-The purpose of the alert is to help you identify support services for academic success.
-For more information about the early alert system, please contact your academic advisor.
+Courses participate in the Advise U, an early intervention system designed to enable academic success, student persistence, and graduation.
+When an instructor observes student behaviors or concerns that may impede academic success, the instructor may raise an alert flag that 1) notifies the student of the concern, 2) requests an individual contact to discuss the issue, and 3) in most cases, also refers the student to the academic advisor.
+If you receive an email notification of an alert, it is your responsibility to contact the instructor as soon as possible to discuss the issue.
+The purpose of the contact is to determine the severity of the issue, accurately assess its potential impact on your academic success, and to plan actions to prevent negative consequences and enable academic success.
+For more information about the AdviseU system, contact your academic advisor.Study Abroad

-Study Abroad

 The highlight of many students' college career is a semester or summer of study at a foreign college or university.
 We strongly encourage CSHP students to consider study abroad as a way to experience another culture first-hand and to develop their foreign language skills.
 UIS has direct exchange programs with universities in Australia, Belgium, China, Denmark, England, France, Northern Ireland, Japan, Mexico, the Netherlands, Spain, among others.
 UIS is also a member of the International Student Exchange Program network which has over 300 member universities in over 50 countries.
 Your financial aid can often be applied to study abroad and, for most students, the cost of a semester abroad is close to that of a semester at UIS, plus travel cost.
 For more information, see the Office of International Programs on the UIS website or contact Dr. Jonathan GoldbergBelle at International Programs, (217) 206-8319.
-You may be eligible for a Study

-Abroad scholarship, offered though the CAP Honors Program, see pages 39-41 for more information and conditions.
+You may be eligible for a Study Abroad scholarship, offered though the CAP Honors Program, see pages 39-41 for more information and conditions.